Liverpool news: Keita not thinking about scoring goals for Liverpool - 'The most important thing is to win' | Goal.com

 Keita not thinking about scoring goals for Liverpool: The most important thing is to win

-Naby Keita insists he is solely focused on helping Liverpool win football matches rather than reflecting on the fact he has now opened his goalscoring account for the Reds.
+Naby Keita insists he is solely focused on helping Liverpool win football matches rather than reflecting on the fact he only recently opened his goalscoring account for the Reds.

 The first was the equaliser after Liverpool had fallen behind in their Premier League clash with Southampton - a game they would eventually go on to win 3-1 courtesy of further strikes from Mohamed Salah and Jordan Henderson.